 Billy Ray Cyrus

-Billy Ray Cyrus’ mullet became one of the most emblematic hairstyles of the 1990s, especially within the country music scene.
-His version of the mullet featured a voluminous, textured top and an unmistakable full, long back that became synonymous with Cyrus’ image during the height of his Achy Breaky Heart fame.
+Billy Ray Cyrus’ mullet remains one of the most recognizable 90s haircuts for men, especially in the country music scene.
+His old school mullet paired a voluminous, textured top with a long, full back that became inseparable from his image during the peak of Achy Breaky Heart.

 Brad Pitt

 Brad Pitt, the quintessential Hollywood star, has sported various hairstyles throughout his career, each becoming a cultural touchstone in its own right.
-In 1999, Pitt was seen with a hairstyle that married the casualness of a mullet with the polished aesthetic of mainstream celebrity fashion.
+In 1999, Pitt’s hairstyle married the casualness of a mullet with the polished aesthetic of mainstream celebrity fashion.

 This look captured the essence of the late ’90s: a period marked by a relaxed approach to traditional glamour and a growing preference for personal expression in style.